Posted on June 15, 2021

 Myron started Hav-A-Kar per newspaper articles and apparently signed it over to his son David L. Shane.

-Melanie told the Daily Mail, and me personally, that Paige dated several men.
-Paige told Melanie that some of her boyfriends paid her living expenses including kitchen appliances and a dog run for her Akita.
+Melanie told the Daily Mail, and me personally, that Paige went out with several men.
+Paige also told Melanie that some of her boyfriends paid her living expenses including kitchen appliances and a dog run for her Akita.

-( Don’t know what happened to Joshua the Wenreimer or Hamish the horse)
+( Don’t know what happened to Joshua the Weimaraner or Hamish the horse)